In This Hub:

 Most people only think of someone 'as a leader' when he/she is making decisions, but the simple fact is that most of a leader's time is spent listening.
 And asking questions to gain more information.
 That's because a huge part of making good decisions is having good intel about what is going on.

-Another huge aspect of being an alpha is negotiation.
+Another huge aspect of being an alpha is negotiate.
 Whether it is resolving conflicts between his followers or establishing workable compromises between people.
 And to negotiate well, you need to be able to communicate to whom you are dealing with (and on whatever level).

 Alphas Have Extra Resources